ddugovic/makubot/README.md

 This will be the rewrite of the currently running version [maku-bot](https://github.com/makupi/maku-bot).

+# Invite link
+To invite the bot to your server use [this link](https://discordapp.com/api/oauth2/authorize?client_id=431485759304892416&permissions=0&scope=bot).

 ### Planned Features
 #### Everything from the previous version
 - ✔️ Emote Stats